 Always begin with the outcome in mind

-Start by analysing what pupils need to do to improve their learning and progress and ask the question “What have I, as the teacher, got to change or learn?”
-Decide how the impact will be measured and evaluated using measureable data to support judgements.
+Start by analysing what pupils need to do to improve their learning and progress and ask "What have I, as the teacher, got to change or learn?2 Decide how the impact will be measured and evaluated using measurable data to support judgements.

 Challenge thinking to change practice